 The Aircraft and the people on board

-The Miracle on the Hudson happened with an aircraft Airbus A320 operated by two General Electric CFM56 engines.
+The Miracle on the Hudson happened with an aircraft Airbus A320 powered by two General Electric CFM56 engines.
 It was sent to US Airways in 1999, according to simpleflying.
 The US Airways flight 1549 (call sign Cactus 1549) departed from LaGuardia Airport, New York to Charlotte, North Carolina.
-However, a great piece of luck is that this aircraft was equipped for a flight over water (life jackets, inflatable ramps, additional emergency exits) although the flight was not scheduled to be over any water.
+However, a great piece of luck is that this aircraft was equipped for a flight over water (life jackets, inflatable ramps, additional emergency exits) although the route for this flight was planned to be only over land.

-A total of 150 passengers and 5 crew members (3 flight attendants and two pilots) boarded the plane.
+A number of 150 passengers and 5 crew members (3 flight attendants and two pilots) boarded the plane.
 The captain of the aircraft was 57-year-old Chesley Sullenberger, an experienced pilot with over 19,000 hours of flight time at the time of the incident.
 He was also a fighter pilot until 1980.
-The first officer was Jeffrey Skiles who had only 37 hours of flight time on the Airbus A320, but he was also experienced with a total of over 20,000 flight hours in his career.
+The first officer was Jeffrey Skiles who had only 37 hours of flight time on the Airbus A320, but he was also a very experienced pilot having logged 20,000 hours of flight time on other aircraft during his career.

 Take-off and loss of engines